kwazunine/ActiveDirectoryDHCPNATPowerShellSrcript/README.md

 7. On the 'Domain Name and DNS Servers' window, the 'Parent domain' and 'IP address' fields should populate with the information from the Domain Controller, which is 'jamrocknation.com' and '172.16.0.1' in this case.
 Complete the remaining wizard steps by proceeding to click the upcoming 'Next' and 'Finish' buttons when prompted. <br/>
 <img src="https://i.imgur.com/mR6VBvZ.png" height="80%" width="80%" alt="Configure DHCP Server"/>
 <br />
-8. Now that the DHCP scope for the internal network clients is set, the Domain Controller must be 'Authorized' by right-clicking 'dc.jamrocknation.com' in the right sidebar and selecting 'Authorize'. <br/>
+8. Now that the DHCP scope for the internal network clients is set, the Domain Controller must be authorized by right-clicking the Domain Controller 'dc.jamrocknation.com' in the right sidebar and selecting 'Authorize'. <br/>
 <img src="https://i.imgur.com/1lMQFI7.png" height="80%" width="80%" alt="Configure DHCP Server"/>
 <br />
-9. Right-click 'dc.jamrocknation.com' in the right sidebar again, then click 'Refresh'. <br/>
+9. Right-click the Domain Controller 'dc.jamrocknation.com' in the right sidebar again, then click 'Refresh'. <br/>
 <img src="https://i.imgur.com/97k8mgx.png" height="80%" width="80%" alt="Configure DHCP Server"/>
 <br />
 10. A green checkmark should now appear on the 'IPv4' server icon in the left sidebar, and the DHCP scope address pool should appear when 'IPv4' is expanded in the left sidebar, as depicted in the image below. <br/>